Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits: Proof of Theorem 1

-\textit{Proof of Lemma \ref{lemma2}.} Throughout this proof, we will make extensive use of the self-similar fractal nature of the space-time diagrams that describe the operators $O_k(\ell)$, as displayed in Fig.~\ref{fig:qca_evo}.
+\textit{Proof of Lemma \ref{lemma2}.} Throughout this proof, we will make extensive use of the self-similar fractal nature of the space-time diagrams that describe the operators $O_k(\ell)$, as displayed in Fig.~\ref{fig:qca_evo} of the main text.
 To capture these patterns, we define the bits $a_{k}(\ell,i)$ and $b_{k}(\ell,i)$ such that $O_k(\ell,i)=Z_i^{a_k(\ell,i)}X_i^{b_k(\ell,i)}$, up to a phase.
-The following recurrence relation can be derived from Eq.~\ref{eq:qca_rules},
+The following recurrence relation can be derived from Eq.~\eqref{eq:qca_rules},

 where $\equiv$ denotes equivalence modulo 2.
 This relation is subject to periodic boundary conditions in the $\ell$-direction such that $a_k(-\ell,i)=a_k(p_i-\ell,i)$, and open boundaries in the $i$-direction such that $a_k(\ell,0)=a_k(\ell,k+1)=0$.
 The same relation holds for $b_k(\ell,i)$.
 Additionally, we have $b_k(\ell,i)=a_k(\ell+1,i)$.
 Concatenating these relations leads to a hierarchy of relations of the following form,